Shadow - Australian Shepherd

 Penny will be joining us when trained, we have met her and she is a complete live wire who is quite mischievous, she has been found with objects in her mouth that she's 'found'!
 However, her boundless energy and personality add a different dimension to the team and needless to say when fully trained she will be a key member of staff.

-New for term 5 - across The Rosewood Schools we will be offering equine therapy to our pupils.
-An introduction day will take place where the benefits of being around horses is beneficial for young people will be explained and then a programme to support careers, well being, mental health will begin.
-More to come...but for now here's a little bit of information on Rio and Jamaica:
+Across The Rosewood Schools we will be offering equine therapy to our pupils.
+An introduction day will take place where the benefits of being around horses will be explained and then a programme to support careers, well being, mental health will begin.
+Here's a little bit of information on Rio and Jamaica:

 Rio and Jamaica are 22 year old quarter horse mares.
 Very unusually in ponies, they are twin sisters, although very different in looks and personality.
 Rio, the eldest twin, is chestnut in colour, and is the tallest of the sisters, standing at 14.3 hands.
 Jammy, bay in colour, is the smaller of the sisters, but also the fastest, never losing a race between the two of them.
 They have never been separated, and live closely together with their two donkeys, Woody and Lily.
 The girls love a hack around the forest or a gallop along the beach.
 Their favourite foods include carrots, apples and mince pies!